sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 *   a known risk showing up
 *   or a genuine mistake in our assumptions

 That honesty is uncomfortable sometimes.
-But it’s the only way to improve.
+But it's the only way to improve.

 ### 6. We refuse to treat people like account sizes

 This one sounds obvious.
-It’s not.
+It's not.

-A lot of people get ignored because they are not “big enough.”
+A lot of people get ignored because they are not "big enough."
 Or they get a shallow version of the service.
-Or they get pushed toward standardized solutions because it’s efficient.
+Or they get pushed toward standardized solutions because it's efficient.

 We get it.
 Firms have economics.
 Time is real.

 But we are building WolvCapital around the idea that relationships come first, and that good relationships tend to compound into good business anyway.

 Also, people talk.
-And they remember how you treated them when it didn’t benefit you.
+And they remember how you treated them when it didn't benefit you.

 ### 7. We refuse to pretend risk can be engineered away

 Some parts of finance sell the fantasy that with the right strategy, the right hedges, the right algorithm, you can basically remove pain.

-You can’t.
+You can't.

 You can manage risk.
 You can size it.
 You can diversify it.
-You can choose which risks you’re paid to take.
+You can choose which risks you're paid to take.
 You can avoid stupid risks.

 But you cannot remove uncertainty from a world built on uncertainty.